markisoke/discord-movie-guesser/README.md

 those rounds and neither increments nor resets.
 This means a streak reflects pure guessing performance, regardless of how often you set movies.

+When a player hits the configured streak threshold, the bot publicly calls it out with a random announcement message.
+Toggle this with `HOT_STREAK_ENABLED` and set the minimum streak with `HOT_STREAK_THRESHOLD`.

 ---

 ## ⚡ Lightning Rounds